arogozhnikov/arogozhnikov.github.io/_remarks/2015-11-29-using-fortran-from-python.markdown

 * 1-based indexing parameters. <br />
-  In fortran enumeration goes from 1 by default, but you can change it for all arrays, for the exception of assumed-shape parameters
+  In fortran enumeration goes from 1 by default, but you can change it for all arrays, with the exception of assumed-shape parameters
   (and assumed-shape parameters are the most convenient way to interface with python)
-* pointers cannot be set to allocatable arrays, which seems to be artificial limitation
+* pointers cannot be set to allocatable arrays, which seems to be an artificial limitation
 * slow casting - you cannot convert int64[:] to int8[:], because such operations are forbidden.
   (however, you can use transfer, but this is copying, not casting)
-* lack of support for unsigned integers (and ways to substitute it, for instance, `zext` functions)
+* lack of support for unsigned integers (and ways to substitute them, for instance, `zext` functions)
 * non-trivial vector operations frequently give worse results compared to explicitly written loops.

 So just in case: fortran isn't friendly to different bit hacks.